You may be among a large group of Americans facing financial challenges these days given the economic consequences of the COVID-19 pandemic.

 There is also an employee retention credit for businesses that are at least partially suspended due to government restriction.
 There is some complexity in determining if a business qualifies and what the credit will be, so be sure to consult a tax professional.

 Relief for Student Loan Borrowers

 All student loan payments are deferred until September 30, 2020.
 The borrower is required to notify the loan provider of the intention to pause payments as provided under the CARES Act.
 Additional benefits exist for borrowers and grant recipients.
 Check with your loan provider or school for more information.

 Rules Related to Tax-Deductible Charitable Contributions

 The vast majority of tax filers choose a standard deduction rather than the option of itemizing deductions.
-However, this means that charitable contributions are no longer deductible.
+However, this means that for most people, charitable contributions are no longer deductible.
 In 2020, those choosing to file taxes using standard deductions will be able to claim a maximum deduction of $300 for qualifying charitable contributions.
-These “above the line” deductions up to $300 in 2020 must be made in cash.
-The tax savings is limited, but it is a way to reduce your overall tax liability for 2020.
+These “above the line” deductions must be made in cash.
+The tax savings is limited, but it’s a way to reduce your overall tax liability for 2020.

 For those who do itemize deductions on their 2020 return, the CARES Act eliminates rules that limited your qualified charitable contributions to no more than 60 percent of your Adjusted Gross Income (AGI).
 In 2020, you can deduct charitable contributions equal to as much as 100 percent of AGI.
 Consult your tax advisor for details and specific rules about what constitutes qualified contributions.

-Similarly, for corporations, the limits on qualified charitable contributions has been increased from 10% currently to 25% of modified taxable income for 2020.
+Similarly, for corporations, the limits on qualified charitable contributions has been increased from 10 percent currently to 25 percent of modified taxable income for 2020.

 Donations to donor advised funds, supporting organizations or certain private foundations do not qualify.